oap-project/gazelle_plugin/oap-cache/oap/docs/Advanced-Configuration.md

 | Suggest using 2 executors one node to keep aligned with PMem paths and numa nodes number. | Suggest using 2 executors one node to keep aligned with PMem paths and numa nodes number. | Suggest using 2 executors one node to keep aligned with PMem paths and numa nodes number. | Node-level cache so there are no limitation for executor number. |
 | Cache data cleaned once executors exited. | Cache data cleaned once executors exited. | Cache data cleaned once executors exited. | No data loss when executors exit thus is friendly to dynamic allocation.
 But currently it has performance overhead than other cache solutions. |

 - For cache solution `guava/noevict`, make sure [Memkind](https://github.com/memkind/memkind/tree/v1.10.1-rc2) library installed on every cluster worker node.
-Compile Memkind based on your system or directly place our pre-built binary of [libmemkind.so.0](https://github.com/Intel-bigdata/OAP/releases/download/v0.8.2-spark-3.0.0/libmemkind.so.0) for x86_64 bit CentOS Linux in the `/lib64/`directory of each worker node in cluster.
-Build and install step can refer to [build and install memkind](./Developer-Guide.md#build-and-install-memkind)
+If you have finished [OAP Installation Guide](../../../docs/OAP-Installation-Guide.md), libmemkind will be installed.
+Or manually build and install it following [build and install memkind](./Developer-Guide.md#build-and-install-memkind), then place `libmemkind.so.0` under `/lib64/` on each worker node.

-- For cache solution `vmemcahe/external` cache, make sure [Vmemcache](https://github.com/pmem/vmemcache) library has been installed on every cluster worker node if vmemcache strategy is chosen for PMem cache.
-You can follow the build/install steps from vmemcache website and make sure `libvmemcache.so` exist in `/lib64` directory in each worker node.
-You can download [vmemcache RPM package](https://github.com/Intel-bigdata/OAP/releases/download/v0.8.2-spark-3.0.0/libvmemcache-0.8..rpm), and install it by running `rpm -i libvmemcache*.rpm`.
-Build and install step can refer to [build and install vmemcache](./Developer-Guide.md#build-and-install-vmemcache)
+- For cache solution `vmemcahe/external` cache, make sure [Vmemcache](https://github.com/pmem/vmemcache) library has been installed on every cluster worker node.
+If you have finished [OAP Installation Guide](../../../docs/OAP-Installation-Guide.md), libvmemcache will be installed.
+Or you can follow the [build/install](./Developer-Guide.md#build-and-install-vmemcache) steps and make sure `libvmemcache.so.0` exist under `/lib64/` directory on each worker node.

 - Data Source Cache use Plasma as a node-level external cache service, the benefit of using external cache is data could be shared across process boundaries.
 [Plasma](http://arrow.apache.org/blog/2017/08/08/plasma-in-memory-object-store/) is a high-performance shared-memory object store, it's a component of [Apache Arrow](https://github.com/apache/arrow).
-We have modified Plasma to support PMem, and open source on [Intel-bigdata Arrow](https://github.com/Intel-bigdata/arrow/tree/oap-master) repo.
-Build and install step can refer to [build and install plasma](./Developer-Guide.md#build-and-install-plasma)
+We have modified Plasma to support PMem, and open source on [Intel-bigdata Arrow](https://github.com/Intel-bigdata/arrow/tree/branch-0.17.0-oap-0.9) repo.
+Build and install step can refer to [build and install plasma](./Developer-Guide.md#build-and-install-plasma).
+If you have finished [OAP Installation Guide](../../../docs/OAP-Installation-Guide.md), Plasma will be automatically installed.

+If you have followed [OAP Installation Guide](../../../docs/OAP-Installation-Guide.md), ***Memkind*** ,***Vmemcache*** and ***Plasma*** will be automatically installed.
 Or you can refer to [Developer-Guide](../../../docs/Developer-Guide.md), there is a shell script to help you install these dependencies automatically.

 ### Guava cache

 Guava cache is based on memkind library, built on top of jemalloc and provides memory characteristics.
-To use it in your workload, follow [prerequisites](./User-Guide.md#prerequisites-1) to set up PMem hardware and memkind library correctly.
-Then follow bellow configurations.
+To use it in your workload, follow [prerequisites](./User-Guide.md#prerequisites-1) to set up PMem hardware correctly, also make sure memkind library installed.
+Then follow configurations below.

-**NOTE**: `spark.sql.oap.fiberCache.persistent.memory.reserved.size`: When we use PMem as memory through memkind library, some portion of the space needs to be reserved for memory management overhead, such as memory segmentation.
+**NOTE**: `spark.executor.sql.oap.cache.persistent.memory.reserved.size`: When we use PMem as memory through memkind library, some portion of the space needs to be reserved for memory management overhead, such as memory segmentation.
 We suggest reserving 20% - 25% of the available PMem capacity to avoid memory allocation failure.
 But even with an allocation failure, OAP will continue the operation to read data from original input data and will not cache the data block.

 For Parquet file format, add these conf options:
 ```
+# enable numa
+spark.yarn.numa.enabled                           true
+spark.executorEnv.MEMKIND_ARENA_NUM_PER_KIND      1
 spark.sql.oap.parquet.binary.cache.enabled        true
-spark.sql.oap.fiberCache.memory.manager           pm
+spark.sql.oap.cache.memory.manager                pm
 spark.oap.cache.strategy                          guava
 # PMem capacity per executor, according to your cluster
-spark.sql.oap.fiberCache.persistent.memory.initial.size    256g
+spark.executor.sql.oap.cache.persistent.memory.initial.size    256g
 # Reserved space per executor
-spark.sql.oap.fiberCache.persistent.memory.reserved.size   50g
+spark.executor.sql.oap.cache.persistent.memory.reserved.size   50g
 spark.sql.extensions                              org.apache.spark.sql.OapExtensions
 ```
 For Orc file format, add these conf options:
 ```
+# enable numa
+spark.yarn.numa.enabled                           true
+spark.executorEnv.MEMKIND_ARENA_NUM_PER_KIND      1
-spark.sql.oap.orc.binary.cache.enable            true
+spark.sql.oap.orc.binary.cache.enabled            true
-spark.sql.oap.orc.enable                         true
+spark.sql.oap.orc.enabled                         true
-spark.sql.oap.fiberCache.memory.manager          pm
+spark.sql.oap.cache.memory.manager                pm
 spark.oap.cache.strategy                          guava
 # PMem capacity per executor, according to your cluster
-spark.sql.oap.fiberCache.persistent.memory.initial.size    256g
+spark.executor.sql.oap.cache.persistent.memory.initial.size    256g
 # Reserved space per executor
-spark.sql.oap.fiberCache.persistent.memory.reserved.size   50g
+spark.executor.sql.oap.cache.persistent.memory.reserved.size   50g
 spark.sql.extensions                             org.apache.spark.sql.OapExtensions
 ```